Black-Thunder/ioBroker.melcloud/docs/en/melcloud.md

 | setTemperatureZone1 | X | X | Target temperature of zone 1 |
 | setTemperatureZone2 | X | X | Target temperature of zone 2 (if present) |

-##### melcloud.X.device.Y.reports.lastReportData -- adapter version v1.2.1 or greater needed
+##### melcloud.X.devices.Y.reports.lastReportData -- adapter version v1.2.1 or greater needed

 Here are the actual power consumption values for the selected period of time stored.